+- 57.1 Practitioners should have an awareness of service providers and service systems that may be involved in, or facilitate access to, the provision of supports for autistic children and their families, including:

+- Education.

+- Health.

+- Disability (e.g., NDIS).

+- Social services (e.g., Services Australia).

+- Child protection.

-- 57.1 Practitioners should have an awareness of service providers and service systems that may be involved in, or facilitate access to, the provision of supports for autistic children and their families, including: - Education. - Health. - Disability (e.g., NDIS). - Social services (e.g., Services Australia). - · Child protection. - 57.2 Practitioners should plan for how supports can support learning, participation and wellbeing of the child across service systems. - 57.3 Where desired and agreed to by the child and family, practitioners should proactively engage with relevant representatives of other service providers and service systems with which the child engages to ensure coordination of support plans and regular and transparent communication.
+- 57.2 Practitioners should ensure that their efforts complement not replicate, complicate, or counteract those of other people working to support the child's learning, participation, and wellbeing. - 57.3 Practitioners should consider which models of practice (e.g., sole practitioner, multi-disciplinary, transdisciplinary, key worker models) are most likely to facilitate coordination of supports for the child and family. - 57.4 Where desired and agreed to by the child and family, practitioners should proactively engage and collaborate with relevant representatives of other service providers and service systems with which the child engages to ensure coordination of support plans through regular and transparent communication.